OpenDAoC/OpenDAoC-Website/src/content/docs/docs/core/manual-setup.md

 ## Launching the Server

 1. Navigate to the `/home/opendaoc/OpenDAoC-Core/` directory
-2. Run `dotnet run --project DOLServer`
+2. Run `dotnet run --project CoreServer`

 :::tip
 You will need to forward the ports (`10300` and `10301` by default) for the server to be accessible outside of your network.